PokemonSanFran/pokeemerald-expansion/docs/docs/README.md

 Your browser does not support the video tag.
 </video>

-**If there's no strong feedback, I'm going to include the raw videos in the repo itself, unless the repo goes to some ridiculous and unmanagable size, at which case I will reevaluate.**
+**If there's no strong feedback, I'm going to include the raw videos in the repo itself, unless the repo goes to some ridiculous and unmanageable size, at which case I will reevaluate.**

 ---

 ## Feedback Collection

 I would like people to give suggestions and improvements to the wording and explanation of certain topics.
-Originally, I was going to create a series of Google Docs for that people could add comments and suggestions to, and then I would port those suggestions to the repo itself.
+Originally, I was going to create a series of Google Docs for that people could add comments and suggestions, and then I would port those suggestions to the repo itself.

 This is a lot of work for me, and I don't want to do that if its going to go to waste.